truenas/documentation/content/SCALE/SCALETutorials/DataProtection/RsyncTasksSCALE.md

     Click **Save.**
     If you generated a new keypair, click <i class="material-icons" aria-hidden="true" title="Download">file_download</i> on **SSH Keypairs** to download the public and private keys.
+    TrueNAS automatically adds the public key to **Authorized Keys** for the admin user.

 4. Add the keypair and SSH connection to the remote system.